 I receive compensation from the companies whose products I review.
 All of my opinions expressed here are my own.
 You can read my full disclaimer here.

 Although I’ve lived with mental illness my whole life, I am not a medical professional.
 If you need help finding a mental health care provider, call 1-800-662-HELP (4357) or visit BetterHelp to talk to a certified therapist online at an affordable price.
 This post contains affiliate links.

-I started my blog in back in 2015 for no other reason than something inside me was burning for a better life.
+I started my blog back in 2015 for no other reason than something inside me was burning for a better life.
 I was stuck in my full-time retail job, battling severe anxiety and depression, and going through so many changes throughout my personal life.